swift-embedded/swift-embedded/README.md

     $ xcrun arm-none-eabi-gdb .build/debug/Blinky -ex 'tar ext :3333' -ex 'load'
     ```

-    > Always make sure you have set the `TOOLCHAINS` environment variable, so you are using the right toolchain!
-Or you something like [direnv](https://github.com/direnv/direnv), so you don't have to think about it 😏.
+    > Always make sure you have set the `TOOLCHAINS` environment variable so you are using the right toolchain!
+Or use something like [direnv](https://github.com/direnv/direnv), so you don't have to think about it 😏.

 ### Using the Swift Package Manager and the `cross` utility